estuarine/CatchStream/README.md

 CatchStream
 ===========

-This program records an Internet radio stream for a length of time designated by the user.
+This Python script captures an Internet radio stream for a length of time designated by the user.
 It uses mplayer to save the stream as a wav file.
 At the end of the designated time, recording stops, the wav file is converted to mp3 using the lame encoder, and the original wav is deleted.